constructor21/peal_web_v2/README.md

 Make the web icon logo the peal logo (favicon.ico) Make the legal stuff
 Put the notifications panel from the tutorial in the locations tab Look at how adquick is doing there map flow
 Use the other materialize tutorial list to make the legal pages super slick Add Security rules -> https://www.youtube.com/watch?v=O5QxNn6ET5c&list=PL4cUxeGkcC9iWstfXntcj8f-dFZ4UtlN3&index=32 Delete Campaign option in the project details component Center drag and drop button
 Make the drag and drop content appear on the screen [gestalt video player] Fix the date picker
+Clicking on a state opens Google Maps to that state → clickable markers per display -> look at how adquick does it Make the left side look like the notifications panel You only need the calendar not the budget part because its a subscription model pre CV